NACDA Directors' Cup: History

-The University of North Carolina won the award in its inaugural year, but then Stanford University won the Division I award for 25 straight years until the streak was broken in 2020–21 by the University of Texas.
-Texas repeated as champions in 2022.
+The University of North Carolina at Chapel Hill won the award in its inaugural year, but then Stanford University won the Division I award for 25 straight years until the streak was broken in 2020–21 by the University of Texas.
+Texas repeated in 2022, Stanford regained the cup in 2023, and Texas won again in 2024 and 2025.

-In Division II, UC Davis won six of the first eight awards, but its athletic program moved to Division I in 2003 and Grand Valley State has won 14 of the 17 awards since.
+In Division II, UC Davis won six of the first eight awards, but its athletic program moved to Division I in 2003 and Grand Valley State has won 17 of the 20 awards since as of 2025 (the title went unawarded for two years due to COVID-19).
+The only other current Division II member with an award is 1999 winner Adams State.
+All other Division II winners (Bakersfield, California Baptist, and Grand Canyon) are now members of Division I.

-Williams College has had by far the most success in Division III, having won the Cup 22 of the 25 times it has been awarded for that division.
+Williams College has had by far the most success in Division III, having won the Cup 22 of the 28 times it has been awarded for that division.
+The only other D-III member with more than one Cup is 2023 and 2024 winner Johns Hopkins.

 The NAIA division was dominated by Simon Fraser University of British Columbia in its early years, but in 2002, SFU transferred most of its sports programs to Canada's college athletics federation, then known as Canadian Interuniversity Sport and now as U Sports.
 SFU left U Sports in 2011 and has since become a full member of NCAA Division II.
 From 2004–05 to 2011–12, Azusa Pacific University assumed the mantle at the NAIA level, winning eight consecutive championships before moving to NCAA Division II in the 2012–13 season.
-Oklahoma City University has been the most successful school since that year, with three Directors' Cups.
+Oklahoma City University has been the most successful school since that year, with three Directors' Cups in the 2010s and four overall.

-For two year colleges, Iowa Central Community College has been the most successful school, winning five of the 10 titles.
+For two-year colleges, Iowa Central Community College has been the most successful school, winning five of the 10 titles.